zchap40/electron-ostc/README.txt

 The trick is to stop the ULA from contending the lower 12K.
 We do this by adding some new memory dedicated to the CPU, in this case a 32K SRAM chip.
-All reads and writes to the 0-12K area are redirected to the SRAM chip - old turbo cards handled the first 8K only to simplify the required logic, be here we do all 12K.
+All reads and writes to the 0-12K area are redirected to the SRAM chip - old turbo cards handled the first 8K only to simplify the required logic, but here we do all 12K.
 The 6502's databus is passed through the CPLD chip, which sets it to high impedance when the SRAM is being accessed, effectively preventing the Elk's on-board DRAM from causing bus contention.